ogunbadewa/OOGA_SALAD/README.md

     * Clicking on the "load" button to load a new level may cause all crabs to clear from the screen, even if a user decides to click cancel on the file chooser dialog.
-    * When a block is removed in the authoring environment, it visually disappears on the view side but is still present in the model/json.
-Hence, when the saved file is loaded, it begins to show the removed block again.
+    * When a block is removed in the authoring environment, it doesn't get removed from the json if the file name is kept the same.
+Creating a new file incorporates the updates.

 * Features implemented: